allegations0/foc/docs/deploy.md

 This will usually cover the entire code base, so if the test succeed, the game is likely to be in a good state.

+If you have `npm` installed, the game also has a sanity checking that spots various common mistakes.
+You can run it with `npm run sanity`.

 ## Increasing version number

 - The first step depends on your OS: